aadya9921/VSD-FPGA-INTERNSHIP/TASK7-timer_ip/docs/IP_User_Guide.md

-# Timer IP — User Guide
+# Timer IP — IP User Guide

 ## What Is This IP?